 KRNT Investors Have Opportunity to Lead Kornit Digital Ltd. Securities Fraud Lawsuit

-LOS ANGELES, April 7, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Kornit Digital Ltd. ("Kornit" or the "Company") (NASDAQ: KRNT).
+BENSALEM, Pa., April 11, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Kornit Digital Ltd. ("Kornit" or the "Company") (NASDAQ: KRNT).

 Class Period: February 17, 2021 – July 5, 2022